Massachusetts Pirate Party

 The Massachusetts Pirate Party (MassPirates) is the Massachusetts affiliate of the United States Pirate Party and a political designation in Massachusetts officially recognized by the Secretary of the Commonwealth of Massachusetts.
 The Massachusetts Pirate Party was formed in May 2010 by James O’Keefe, Christine Reynolds and Erik Zoltan.
 They are active in promoting privacy, transparent government, and innovation by reining in copyright laws and eliminating patent laws.
 MassPirates ran candidates for State Representative in 2014 and 2016 and elected their first office holder in 2015.

 History

-The MassPirates officially became registered as a party in Massachusetts in 2011.
+The MassPirates officially became registered as a non-party political designation in Massachusetts in 2011.
 Massachusetts was the first state to have a registered pirate party.
 In 2012, they ran the first pirate candidate, JP Hollembaek, in United States history.
 Hollembaek ran for state representative in the 16th Middlesex District.
 In 2014, MassPirates ran two candidates, Noelani Kamelamela for 27th Middlesex District and Joseph Guertin for 8th Worcester district.
 In 2015, then-party Quartermaster Steve Revilak became the first pirate in the United States to be elected to office, elected to Arlington town meeting.
 As of April 2021, Steve Revilak still serves on town hall.
 In 2016, Aaron James ran for 27th Middlesex District.
-In 2022, a party member ran an unsucessful write in bid for the 4th Worcester district.
+In 2022, a party member ran an unsuccessful write in bid for the 4th Worcester district.

+During the 2024 Massachusetts state elections, Joseph Onoroski, running in the 17th Middlesex District, set the record for the highest percentage of votes ever earned by a Pirate in a partisan race, as well as the best performance for a Pirate candidate in Massachusetts, earning 2663 votes and 22.2% of the vote.